gerencianet/gn-api-sdk-php/README-en.md

 Or use the example below, running the OpenSSL command for conversion.

-### Command OpenSSL
+### **Command OpenSSL**
 ```
 // Generate certificate and key in single file
 openssl pkcs12 -in certificado.p12 -out certificado.pem -nodes
 ```

-## How to register Pix keys
+## **How to register Pix keys**
-The registration of Pix keys can be done through the application.
+The registration of Pix keys can be done through the Gerencianet application or through an API endpoint.
+Below you will find the steps on how to register them.

+### **Register Pix key via mobile app:**
 If you don't already have our app installed, click on [Android](https://play.google.com/store/apps/details?id=br.com.gerencianet.app) or [iOS](https://apps.apple.com/br/app/gerencianet/id1443363326), according to your smartphone's operating system, to download it.

 To register your Pix keys through the application:
 1. Access your account through **app Gerencianet**.